Recent Changes - Search:

 • Accelerating/hand tuning image codecs, including development of custom image transports for VirtualGL

 My resume can be found on my LinkedIn profile.
-You can also contact me through direct E-Mail by clicking here .
+You can also contact me through direct e-mail.

 Sponsorship of an open source project is different from the proprietary model of development with which many companies may be familiar.
 When contracting with a software developer, a company will usually secure their rights to the code by asking the developer to sign an intellectual property agreement that assigns ownership of the code to the company.
 With open source code, however, your rights to the code are automatically granted through the open source license, not through a contract.
 The open source license is such that your organization-- and anyone else-- can use the software freely, even though you don't technically "own" it.

 You can think of open source sponsorship as a "pay it forward" system.
 Whereas your investment in an open source project produces technology that others can also leverage, others have already paid for technology that your organization can leverage (or is currently leveraging.)
 Thus, the advantage to your organization from investing in open source is that you can pay for only the enhancements/fixes that you need rather than paying for the whole product.
-Bear in mind that millions of dollars have been invested into the development of VirtualGL and TurboVNC over the years, and at least that much would have to be invested in any proprietary software product that attempted to provide the same functionality.
-However, paying to add a specific feature or fix generally only costs 3-4 figures rather than 7.
-You can also get free testing resources from the community, assuming others are interested in the feature for which you are paying.
+Bear in mind that a lot of money has been invested into the development of VirtualGL over the years, and at least that much money would have to be invested in any proprietary software product that attempted to provide the same functionality.
+However, paying to add a specific feature or fix generally only costs 3-4 figures rather than 6 or 7.
+You can also get free testing resources from the community, assuming others are interested in the feature that you are funding.

 Hot Projects

-If your organization could benefit from one or more of the proposed modifications below, please consider sponsoring the development of that feature.
+If your organization could benefit from one or more of those proposed modifications, please consider funding the development of that feature.

 Creative Commons LicenseAll content on this web site is licensed under the Creative Commons Attribution 2.5 License.
 Any works containing material derived from this web site must cite The VirtualGL Project as the source of the material and list the current URL for the VirtualGL web site.